dwhelan/atdd_training/ruby/features/calculator/exercises/calculator3.md

 # Split up compound steps
-Generally, when you notice the word `and` in step definition it is smell that the step is doing too much.
+When you notice the word `and` in step definitions it is a smell that the step could be doing too much.

 If we split the step definition into two parts and use the built-in `And` gherkin keyword, then the new smaller steps are often more reusable.